 - Complete the Dorothy Goodwin Faculty Mentor Form and attach it to a one-page abbreviated CV or bio

 Proposals will be judged by a committee representing the Board of The Women’s Advancement Initiative.
 Projects will be evaluated on the following criteria:

 - Originality of research or creative project

 - Student applicants’ capacity to contribute to, and benefit from, mentor partnership

 - Faculty mentors’ capacity to contribute to, and benefit from, mentee partnership

 - Student’s availability to participate in academic-year programming

 Submit completed proposals to The Women’s Advancement Initiative Assistant Director Dina Morris, via email at email@example.com or firstname.lastname@example.org.
-Proposal assistance is also available.
-Call 860.768.5961 or email Amy Jaffe Barzach at email@example.com.
+For proposal assistance, call 860.768.5961 or email Amy Jaffe Barzach at email@example.com.